TechTyphoon/secure-flow-automaton/README.md

 ---

-## � API Documentation
+## 📚 API Documentation

 All backend endpoints and Edge Functions are documented using **Swagger** (OpenAPI).
-You can view the API docs at `/api-docs` after running the backend, or see the [API Docs Portal](https://docs.lovable.dev/api).
+You can view the API docs at `/api-docs` after running the backend, or see the [API Documentation](https://secureflow.com/api-docs).

 ---